 For a full range of motion GHD (which includes a 90-degree back extension), you’ll want to set the machine up off the ground using the adjustable arms.
 In this position, you can perform the GHD into the back extensions for full extension of the hamstrings.

-With the machine extended off the ground, you can remove the Nordic bench pad and perform a full range of motion GHD sit ups.
+With the machine extended off the ground, you can remove the Nordic bench pad and perform a full range of motion GHD sit-ups.
 Coop notes that GHD sit-ups on the Freak Athlete aren’t as good or stable as a stand-alone GHD machine.
+However, he does like that you can get a major stretch across your abs in this position.

 Sit-Up Board:

-You can use the Nordic Hyper GHD as an ab board for flat or decline crunches, leg lifts, or sit-ups.
+You can use the Hyper Pro as an ab board for flat or decline crunches, leg lifts, or sit-ups.
 You can even use the GHD pad for decline sit-ups and support the space under your knees.
 This function performs as it should.

 Reverse Hyper:

 The reverse hyper on the Freak Athlete will suffice for short people and beginners.
 Beyond that, the reverse hyper is our least favorite movement on this machine due to the fact you can’t get full range of motion.
-During the testing process, Coop’s feet hit the ground instead of swinging under the machine in a pendulum motion like on a traditional standalone reverse hyper machine.
+Coop rated the Hyper Pro’s reverse hyper as a D-tier, noting that while it does do the movement, it should not be viewed as a replacement for a traditional reverse hyper machine.

 On the Freak Athlete FAQ page, the brand addresses a statement that the reverse hyper doesn’t seem high enough.
 The response says that the reverse hyper mode is suitable for folks up to 6 feet and 4 inches tall, which is less than the overall recommendation for the machine as a whole, which is people up to 7 feet tall.